delphijc/smbsec/website/content/about.md

 ## The Author

 **delphijc** is a cybersecurity professional focused on making advanced security technologies accessible to organizations of all sizes.
+[Find books on Amazon](https://www.amazon.com/s?k=jayson+cavendish).

 ## Contact